-I know chicken bones are delicious to your dog.
-But to ensure your dog’s safety you have to be careful about what you’re feeding them.
-Because giving dogs something they shouldn’t have is dangerous.
+I know chicken bones are delicious for your dog.
+But to ensure your dog’s safety, you must be careful about what you’re feeding them.
+Because giving dogs something, they shouldn’t have is dangerous.

 Can dogs eat chicken bones?

 Still unsure?
 Don’t worry!
-Each info about this topic is broken down here to provide proper information.
+Each piece of info about this topic is broken down here to provide proper information.

 Read through my piece to find out everything needed!